International Student Admissions

 Regent University’s accrediting agency (Southern Association of Colleges and Schools) requires official transcripts, which is defined as being received by Regent University in a sealed envelope from the previous educational institution or evaluation agency.

 All transcripts that are not from an American institution must be evaluated.
 A course-by-course evaluation is required and the transcript must be converted to the American Grade Point Average system.
 Transcripts in a language other than English must also include an official English translation.
-A list of recommended evaluation agencies is listed below to assist you.
+Information regarding accepted evaluation agencies can be found below to assist you.
 Please note Regent is only requiring the evaluation for international transcripts.
 There is no need to send a copy of your official international transcript to Regent.
 The translation and evaluation fees must be paid directly to the agency performing the service.

 Regent only accepts degrees from universities and colleges that are considered to have regional accreditation.
 The evaluation agency will determine this information when they conduct the transcript evaluation.
 If the school you attended is considered “non-accredited,” Regent will not be able to accept credit from the school.
 Accreditation is intended to assure constituents and the public of the quality and integrity of higher education institutions and programs, and to help those institutions and programs improve.
 These outcomes are achieved through rigorous internal and external review processes during which the institution is evaluated against a common set of standards.
 Regional accrediting bodies conduct comprehensive reviews of institutions of higher education and operate primarily in a specific geographical area.
 The accreditation granted encompasses the entire institution including reported branch campuses, other instructional sites, and distance learning modalities.
 Regional accrediting bodies typically accredit a wide range of institutions offering associate, baccalaureate, master’s and/or doctoral degrees which include many of America’s most prestigious institutions.
 (Information obtain from CHEA www.chea.org).

-Regent University requires all transcripts from institutions outside of the United States receive a course-by-course or detailed evaluation from a NACES approved company.
-Additional information regarding acceptable transcript evaluation agencies for international students may be found by visiting NACES.
+Regent University requires all transcripts from institutions outside of the United States receive a course-by-course or detailed evaluation from professional evaluation agencies either accredited through or who are members of NACES, AACRAO, or NAFSA.
+All other course-by-course or document level, detailed evaluations will be reviewed on an individual basis.
+Additional information regarding acceptable transcript evaluation agencies may be found by visiting NACES, AACRAO, or NAFSA.

 Individuals that will need to take the TOEFL exam should consult the TOEFL® website to learn more about locations, times and costs associated with the exam.**